kbecker0619/cwsw_board/bd_gtk/readme.md

 * Btn 7: "Shift" - toggle on/off action. when on, multiple buttons can be pressed at the same time.
 Upon "release", the chord event will be posted

+At the application level, I want to address IO at the "function" level (e.g., "Walk" sign, "Pause" button).

+At the mid level (actuator or sensor SWC), I want to address IO at the level of the schematic signal.

+at the board level, I want to address IO at the MCU port level.

 # misc
 C compiler flag: `pkg-config --cflags gtk+-3.0`